DavidDanso/DavidDanso/README.md

 ![Design & Development](https://github.com/DavidDanso/extract-color/blob/master/cover-photo.png?raw=true)

-A Software Engineer & a creative Fronted Developer with 3+ years of experience in Design, Testing and Developing scalable customer-focused products using cutting-edge technologies.
-I'm deeply passionate about my work, writing elegant, clean and efficient code.

-In my free time, I devote myself to training: I listen to educational podcasts, read tech blogs, and take online courses in order to develop a growth mindset and become a better Developer.
-My mission as a Software Developer is to design, develop and test applications that transform and improve people's lives around the world.
-I used updated tools, technologies, and techniques to solve problems.
-I focus on being a valuable part of any team I am on and believe in team success, growth, and team rising together.
+I'm a Software Engineer skilled in designing, testing, and developing customer-focused products using the latest technologies.
+I'm passionate about crafting clean and efficient code and constantly seek opportunities for growth through podcasts, tech blogs, and online courses.
+My goal is to create applications that make a meaningful difference in people's lives worldwide.
+I believe in the power of teamwork and strive to contribute to the success and growth of any team I'm a part of.

 ## Tech Stack & Tools
 <p align="left">